-8 Conclusions and Future Work
+10 Conclusions and Future Work

 We focused in this paper on modeling and solving in a unified way two planning problem faced by consolidation-based freight transportation carriers: selecting and scheduling the set of services required to route shipments while meeting the economic goals of the company and the service standards customers expect, and, selecting and efficiently routing the resources required to provide this service, while observing governmental (and other) regulations.
 We proposed SSND-RAMU, a scheduled service network design model that simultaneously addresses strategic decisions on fleet sizing and allocation, including acquisition and outsourcing, and tactical decisions on building the transportation plan and schedule.
 Moreover, as a well-sized fleet and a well-designed transportation plan should be able to accommodate fluctuations in freight volumes, we explicitly addressed uncertainty in demand (freight volumes) through the use of scenarios, which makes SSND-RAMU a stochastic program.
-Solving this program will assist transportation companies size, locate, and use their fleet while recognizing that customer demands for transportation services are not known with certainty.
+Solving this program will assist transportation companies to size, locate, and use their fleet while recognizing that customer demands for transportation services are not known with certainty.

 Given the computational difficulties associated with solving stochastic programs exactly, we proposed two column-generation-based matheuristics for addressing the model.
 The matheuristics framework we propose decomposes the optimization problem across multiple dimensions, and evaluates a neighboring solution across all scenarios.
 This is the first heuristic scheme for this class of problems.
-Extensive computational experiments show that it is effective, the second matheuristic, called IP-Solve, being superior.
-We also validated the solutions by analyzing their attributes as instance parameters vary.
+Extensive computational experiments on two sets of instances show that it is effective; the second matheuristic, called IP-Solve, being superior.
+The second set of instances was derived from the operations of a European postal carrier, with results on those instances suggesting that IP-Solve can benefit practice.